kawinpromsopa/terraform-as-a-code/README.md

 ### Packer

 Step 3).
-Build private base image for provision servers, at path `./terraform-as-a-code/packer` wait utill created, and `COPY AMI_ID` to do something in the next step!.
+Build private base image for provision servers, at path `./terraform-as-a-code/packer` wait utill created, and `COPY AMI_ID` to do something in the next step.

 ```
 $ packer build ubuntu16_base_image.json